phrounz/go-game-old/README.md

 ### Notes:

-Reminder: Ctrl+Shift+M show preview for .md files like this one.
+Reminder: on Atom, Ctrl+Shift+M show preview for .md files like this one.